Follow AuSportsBetting on Twitter

 Odds formats Decimal

 Maximum payout Vague.
 “TAB may set any minimum or maximum stake or payout for sports bets at its sole and absolute discretion.”
-TAB Sportsbet has a reputation for accepting larger bets than other bookmakers.
+TAB Sportsbet actually has a reputation for accepting larger bets than other bookmakers.

 Deposit turnover requirements None that we’re aware of